Skip to content

 Two additions make these event-driven workflows easier to reason about:

-- `correlationId` connects an outgoing message with the incoming message the workflow is waiting for.
+• correlationId connects an outgoing message with the incoming message the workflow is waiting for.

-- `timeout` defines how long the step should wait before it fails.
+• timeout defines how long the step should wait before it fails.

-Use `dependsOn` when writing workflows that aren't purely linear, or when several steps prepare data before another step can continue.
+The new dependsOn field also lets a step declare which steps must finish before it can run.
+Use dependsOn when writing workflows that aren't purely linear, or when several steps prepare data before another step can continue.

-## Reuse workflows instead of repeating them
+Reuse workflows instead of repeating them

-Arazzo 1.1 improves workflow composition by allowing Action Objects to call another workflow and pass inputs with the `parameters` field.
+Arazzo 1.1 improves workflow composition by allowing Action Objects to call another workflow and pass inputs with the parameters field.
+These new reuse capabilities are especially useful for shared behavior.

+For example, many workflows need the same token refresh sequence, the same setup step, or the same cleanup step.
 Instead of repeating that logic in every workflow, Arazzo descriptions can point to a reusable workflow and map the values it needs.

 name: renewSessionAfterUnauthorized